magomimmo/modern-cljs/doc/tutorial-16.md

 To install PhantomJS follow the [instruction][9] for your Operating System.
-On any *nix OS it should be enough to download the compressed file, uncompress it and add its `bin` directory to the `PATH` environment variable.
+On any *nix OS it should be enough to download the compressed file, decompress it and add its `bin` directory to the `PATH` environment variable.

 ### Interfacing lein-cljsbuild with PhantomJS